-The Rt Rev'd David Edwards was born and educated in Shropshire, England.
-He studied at Loughborough University and Homerton College Cambridge and worked as a high school history teacher prior to completing diplomas in Religious and Evangelism Studies followed by a Masters of Arts in Applied Theology at the University of Kent at Canterbury.
+The Most Rev'd David Edwards was born and educated in Shropshire, England.
+He studied at Loughborough University and Homerton College Cambridge and worked as a high school history teacher prior to completing diplomas in Religious and Evangelism Studies followed by a Master of Arts in Applied Theology at the University of Kent at Canterbury.

-David enjoys reading, walking and has been a life-time supporter of the Wolverhampton Wanderers Football Club (the Wolves).
+David enjoys reading, walking and has been a lifetime supporter of the Wolverhampton Wanderers Football Club (the Wolves).
 David was married to Janet until her death in 2018.
 He married Debbie (Collicott) in early 2020.